New London, Wisconsin: Newton-Blackmour State Trail

 The Newton Blackmour State Trail extends 24 miles from Seymour, WI to New London, WI.
 The trail is used for snowmobiles, snowshoeing, and cross country skiing in winter and hiking, biking and horse back riding in summer.
 The name "Newton-Blackmour" is made up from the four incorporated communities on the trail.

 Sturgeon Trail

 The Sturgeon Trail, located in the Mukwa State Wildlife Area west of New London, Wisconsin, is a half mile paved trail along the Wolf River.
 During a short period of time, usually between late March and early May, sturgeon begin to swim upriver.
 Many swim close to shore looking for a place to spawn.
 During the summer months, the sturgeon trail is another great spot for fishing.

 Education

-The School District of New London consists of 7 learnings facilities as well as 3 other buildings.
-Two Parochial schools are also located in New London.
+The School District of New London consists of seven learning facilities as well as three other buildings.
+Two parochial schools are also located in New London.